draggor/node-ircbot/README.md

 	!load dice !nick:Joe !pm

-If chan and !chan, or nick and !nick are found, the allow versions override the deny versions.
+If `chan` and `!chan`, or `nick` and `!nick` are found, the allow versions override the deny versions.
 If no allow/deny parameters are specified, it will respond to all channel messages and all PMs.

 dice
 ----